More about the DCIM Minor

 - Identify communication opportunities and challenges when working with others in digital and virtual environments.

 - Successfully participate and enhance collaborative working relationships in virtual environments.

-- Select and apply appropriate digital tools and media and design messages in order to communicate, persuade, and build relationships with stakeholders distributed across space, time, and cultures.
+- Select and apply appropriate digital tools and media and design messages to communicate, persuade and build relationships with stakeholders distributed across space, time and cultures.